Awesome

 Basically, you can provide a Lambda function ARN as input and the state machine will invoke that function with multiple power configurations (from 128MB to 10GB, you decide which values).
 Then it will analyze all the execution logs and suggest you the best power configuration to minimize cost and/or maximize performance.

-Please note that the input function will be executed in your AWS account - performing real HTTP requests, SDK calls, cold starts, etc. The state machine also supports cross-region invocations and you can enable parallel execution to generate results in just a few seconds.
+[!NOTE] Please note that the input function will be executed in your AWS account and perform real HTTP requests, SDK calls, cold starts, etc. The state machine also supports cross-region invocations and you can enable parallel execution to generate results in just a few seconds.

 What does the state machine look like?